 Interstate 69 Exit Renumbering

-New exit numbering for Interstate 69 between Indianapolis and the Michigan state line will account for the southerly extension to Evansville by fall 2012.
-Rather than add 184 miles to every exit number, INDOT instead will round that figure to 200 to make it easier for motorists to adjust to the extended length of I-69.
-Therefore Exit 0 will now be Exit 200 and Exit 157 will be Exit 357.
-Dual exit numbers will be maintained along the original Interstate 69 through to October 2015, with all references to the old exit numbers removed by October 1, 2017.1
+Exit along Interstate 69 between Indianapolis and the Michigan state line were renumbered in fall 2012 to account for the southerly extension to Evansville.
+Rather than add 184 miles, the estimated addition to I-69 at the time, to every exit number, INDOT instead rounded that figure to 200 to make it easier for motorists to adjust to the extended length of I-69.
+Exit 0 changed to Exit 200 and Exit 157 to Exit 357.
+Dual exit numbers were maintained along the original Interstate 69 through to October 2015, with all references to the old exit numbers removed by October 1, 2017.1

 Interstate 69 Indiana Highway Guides

-- Interstate 69 North - Interstate 64 to Crane
+- Interstate 69 North - Vanderburgh & Warrick Counties

 - Interstate 69 North - Marion, Hamilton & Madison Counties